Cassey House: Deed records for the Cassey House

 As for the Cassey holdings at 243 Delancey Street, formerly listed as 63 Union Street, according to deed records.
 Joseph bought the back portion of the property in 1845.
-As no building was described in this deed, the stand-alone trinity probably was constructed under the patronage of Joseph Cassey.
+As no building was described in this deed, the stand-alone trinity style house probably was constructed under the patronage of Joseph Cassey.

-In 1866, the whole of 243 Delancey Street, with all buildings, including the main house and now the three trinities, was bought by Francis L. Cassey at a sheriff's sale.
+In 1866, the whole of 243 Delancey Street, with all buildings, including the main house and now three trinities, was bought by Francis L. Cassey at a sheriff's sale.
 Francis transferred the property to Alfred's wife, Abby A. Cassey, in 1871.
 Alfred S. and Abby Cassey were recorded to have lived there at least from 1867 to 1903 per Philadelphia City Directory records.

 Abby willed the property to Matilda Inez Cassey.
 The estate of Matilda, who likely lived her whole life in the main house, sold the property in 1917.
 The final Cassey interest in the property, one trinity, was sold by James G. A. Cassey in 1929.
 Copies of these deeds can be found at the Philadelphia City Archives and at the Blockson Collection, Temple University in the Cassey file.